Skip over main navigation

 Expand

-RSPCA WA is a non-government, community based charity.
+RSPCA WA is a non-government, community-based charity.
 We rely on the generous support of the community to survive.
-More than 90 per cent of the funding we need to carry out our animal protection work comes from the community.
-Less than 10% of our funding is provided by a grant from the State Government.
+About 80 per cent of the funding we need to carry out our animal protection work comes from the community.
+Less than 20 per cent of our funding is provided by a grant from the State Government.

 The government funding we do receive is allocated to cover a portion of the costs of enforcement of the Animal Welfare Act 2002 and education on companion animals.